 Meal Idea #9: Meatloaf muffins & Veggies

-- Baked sweet potato fries (minus the salt)
+- Baked Sweet Potato Fries (minus the salt)

 - Roasted peppers (drizzle and baked with olive oil)

 Tips: I always have a batch of these turkey apple meatloaf muffins on hand.
-These things are a LIFE SAVER.
-I like to make up a batch once every couple of months and store in a ziplock bag in the freezer.
-Simply thaw a couple of them out (depending on how many your baby will eat) and serve along with some baked sweet potato fries and roasted peppers.
+These things are a LIFE SAVER and such a fun way to get in some extra protein and iron.
+I like to make up a huge batch once every couple of months and store in a ziplock bag in the freezer.

 As an added bonus, you can cook them all in the oven at the same time and serve throughout the week for an easy meal.